otto-de/trackrdrd/trackrdrd/src/mq/kafka/README.rst

                                     ``metadata.broker.list`` MUST be set, as
                                     described above.
 ----------------------------------- --------------------------------------------
-``zookeeper.timeout``               Timeout in milliseconds for connections to
+``zookeeper.connection.timeout.ms`` Timeout for connections to ZooKeeper
-                                    ZooKeeper servers.
-If 0, then a connection attempt fails immediately if the servers
-                                    cannot be reached. (optional, default 0)
+                                    servers.
+If 0, then a connection  attempt fails immediately if the servers cannot be reached. (optional, default 0)
 ----------------------------------- --------------------------------------------
 ``zookeeper.log``                   Path of a log file for the ZooKeeper client
                                     (optional)